rafelafrance/digi_leap_old/README.md

 1. Do nothing to the image.
 This works best with clean new herbarium sheets.
 2. We slightly blur the image, scale it to a size that works with many OCR images, orient the image to get it rightside up, and then deskew the image to finetune its orientation.
-3. We perform all of the steps in #2 and additionally perform a Sauvola (Sauvola & Pietikainen, 2000) binarization of the image, which often helps improve OCR results.
+3. We perform all the steps in #2 and additionally perform a Sauvola (Sauvola & Pietikainen, 2000) binarization of the image, which often helps improve OCR results.
-4. We do all of the steps in #3, then remove “snow” (image speckles) and fill in any small “holes” in the binarized image.
+4. We do all the steps in #3, then remove “snow” (image speckles) and fill in any small “holes” in the binarized image.

 OCR engines:

 1. Tesseract OCR (Smith 2007).
 2. EasyOCR (https://github.com/JaidedAI/EasyOCR).

 Therefore, there are 8 possible combinations of image processing and OCR engines.
 We found, by scoring against a gold standard, that using all 8 combinations does not always yield the best results.
 Currently, we use 6/8 combinations with binarize/EasyOCR and denoise/EasyOCR deemed unhelpful.

 After the image processing & OCR combinations we then: